 Once adopted by a state, the Insurance Data Security Model Law will require licensees in that state to maintain a robust cybersecurity program which is designed to:

-One additional drafting note to the law states that licensees who comply with the NY DFS Cybersecurity Law are also in compliance with the NAIC Insurance Data Security Model Law, as detailed below:
+One additional drafting note to the law states that licensees who comply with the NYS DFS Cybersecurity Law are also in compliance with the NAIC Insurance Data Security Model Law, as detailed below:

 “The drafters of this Act intend that if a Licensee, as defined in Section 3, is in compliance with N.Y.
 Comp.
 Codes R. & Regs. tit.23, § 500, Cybersecurity Requirements for Financial Services Companies, effective March 1, 2017, such Licensee is also in compliance with this Act.”